- When is the application deadline?

 11. Will I have to pay a seat deposit if admitted?

 Yes, a $400.00 non-refundable seat deposit is due on May 1st.
-Students accepted after April 15th should refer to their portal account for specific seat deposit instructions.
+Students accepted after April 15th will be granted two weeks from the date of acceptance to submit their seat deposit.
 All seat deposits are credited toward tuition upon matriculation.

 12. Is Widener Law accredited?